franck-boullier/utils/firebase/firestore/code-base/import-json-to-firestore/README.md

 # Overview:

-Simple Node.js script to import data to FireStore
+Simple Node.js script to import data (JSON format) to FireStore.

+## What it Does:

+- Import a JSON file
+- To a FireStore Database inside an existing FireBase project.
+- Into a FireStore Collection `collection`.
+- Each document in the JSON file will be a new document in the collection `collection`.
+- A unique key for each document:
+    - MUST exist.
+    - Should be named `docId` in the JSON file.

 ## Pre-requisite: